MissNeerajSharma/SupervisedMachineLearning/README.md

 This repository presents an in-depth analysis of vehicle fuel economy, examining various factors influencing fuel efficiency, insights derived from correlation analysis and visualization, and potential implications for consumers, policymakers, and the automotive industry.

 ## Dataset Description
-The dataset contains a comprehensive set of attributes related to vehicle specifications and fuel economy metrics, including vehicle ID, year of manufacture, make, model, class, drive system, transmission type, engine details, fuel type, fuel economy scores, greenhouse gas emissions scores, and more.
+The dataset contains a comprehensive set of attributes related to vehicle specifications and fuel economy metrics, including vehicle ID, year of manufacture, make, model, class, drive system, transmission type, engine details, fuel type, fuel economy scores, greenhouse gas emissions scores, and more.Link to dataset https://www.kaggle.com/datasets/harinir/petrol-consumption

 ## Interpretation and Insights
 1. Correlation Analysis